Don’t Want to Take an ACT/SAT?

 Do you want to go to college when you separate from the military, but you have not taken an ACT or SAT exam?
 Standardized tests can be a scary idea for those of us who may not test well.
 Deadline dates may have passed, and now it is too late to take one of the exams before you want to start school.
 Sometimes training schedules for service members might make studying for the test difficult and proper preparation hard to achieve

 If you fall into one of these categories, don’t fret, there are many ways to go to college without taking an ACT/SAT exam.
 The easiest and quickest route is to start at a local community college.
 In most states, earning a certain amount of credits from a local community college allows you to be considered a transfer student at the state universities.
 The universities will want the grades you earned from those classes instead of an ACT/SAT because you already have a proven college track record at this point.
+In some states, such as California, you must earn 60 semester credits in order to be able to transfer to a four-year state university and be exempt from the ACT/SAT.
+That is the equivalent of two full years of college.
+Other schools, such as Arizona State University requires 24 semester credit hours to be considered a transfer student for their university.
+This is roughly equivalent to one year of school.

 Throughout the country, many schools have realized that test scores are not always the best measure of a student’s abilities.
 Some technical, music, art, and religious based schools don’t like the ACT/SAT, because they do not test potential students on the skills they will be using if they attend this type of institution.
 Several of these schools have developed their own entrance or placement exams that better judge a student’s ability to learn from their specific curriculum.